maxpatiiuk/code-share/misc/vim_macos_associator/README.md

 Make non-gui Vim open associated text files in Terminal on double click in finder

+The script is made for iTerm, but can be easily adapted for terminal

 ## Instructions
  1. Open Automator.app
  2. Choose 'New Document'